jessicq/BaldursGateMods/README.md

       (1) English

 Topls/Resources Used:
-1. Audacity by Sourceforge
+1. Audacity
-2. MuseScore by Werner Schweer
+2. MuseScore
-3. WeiDu by Weimer
+3. WeiDU
-4. Near Infinity by Jon Olav Hauglid
+4. Near Infinity
-5. gedit by NickMead
+5. gedit
-6. IESDP maintained by igi
+6. IESDP
-7. DLTCEP by Avenger
+7. DLTCEP
-8. Gimp by Spencer Kimball and Peter Mattis
+8. Gimp
-9. Shadowkeeper by Mudmaster
+9. Shadowkeeper
-10. Zamzar by Zamzar
+10. Zamzar
 11. Notepad++

 *Huge thank you to the staff at <a href="https://www.gibberlings3.net/">Gibberlings3</a> for hosting <a href="https://www.gibberlings3.net/mods/npcs/beaurin/">The Beaurin Legacy</a>, <a href="https://www.gibberlings3.net/mods/npcs/zakrion/">Zakrion for BG1</a>, <a href="https://www.gibberlings3.net/mods/npcs/zakrion_bg2/">Zakrion for BG2</a>, and <a href="https://www.gibberlings3.net/mods/npcs/yoshimos-remorse/">Yoshimo's Remorse</a>!!*